geoglrb/vr-prototype-workshop/README.md

     - For windows: `/cygdrive/c/Users/COMPUTER_NAME/Documents/vr-prototype-workshop`
     - Issue the following command:
       - npm install
         - The system will take a while to install.
         - If you have a problem please call for assistance
       - For windows:
         - You may need to issue the following command if you get errors on the initial NPM install
         - `npm install webpack-dev-server -g`
 5. After NPM has installed the WebVR boilerplate application you need to run it.
     - Issue the following command in the webvr_boilerplate folder
     - `npm run dev`
+    - You should see the following message in your terminal/CMD window `｢wds｣: Project is running at http://0.0.0.0:8080/`

 ### Step 6.
 Get ready to view the WebVR application on your mobile cardboard VR device